 The seventh day we would leave and fly to Thailand.
-Landing on the island of Phuket, we disembarked the plane and got settled into the condo we had rented for the the next week.
+Landing on the island of Phuket, we disembarked the plane and got settled into the condo we had rented for the next week.
 We had a staggering view from the 8th floor, the shore of the Andaman Sea visible from the balcony.
-We had plans to travel to another small island off the Northwest coastline, but I was accosted by a parasitic intestinal infection, landing me in in the International Care Ward for a 3 night stay; afterwhich it became a dicey operation to attempt to venture far.
+We had plans to travel to another small island off the Northwest coastline, but I was accosted by a parasitic intestinal infection, landing me in in the International Care Ward for a 3-night stay; after which it became a dicey operation to attempt to venture far.
 The island we were planning to visit was only accessible by speedboat and, being the rainy season, these boats would not operate in a storm.
-So were I to have a relapse of my infection while out there there was about a 50/50 chance of being able to make it to a hospital.
 So we lavished ourselves on the island we already were on, seeing many beautiful things such as:

 The aquarium was awesome!
 We did a full tour and were fully enraptured throughout the entirety of the large collection.
-There were many types of fish all around, but some of the coolest one were the eels, stingrays, and an honest-to-God Dewgong skeleton!
-The stingray was great because its aquarium had a walkway beneath it, so it would slide along the glass floor (glass roof from our perspective) and go right over us in all it’s magnificence.
+There were many types of fish all around, but some of the coolest ones were the eels, stingrays, and an honest-to-God Dewgong skeleton!
+The stingray was great because its aquarium had a walkway beneath it, so it would slide along the glass floor – glass roof from our perspective – and go right over us in all it’s magnificence.

 The Giant Buddha was definitely one of the most incredible things we saw while in Phuket.
 The island itself is mountainous, rising high in the middle and descending towards the coastline.
-The Giant Buddha sits at the highest point on the island, and can be seen from almost everywhere.
-We took our scooter and drove up, and up, and up, and up; winding around, and around, and around, and around.
-There was an elephant tourist attraction on the way to the top, but we did not stop due to the elephants being tightly chained together and our desire to not support such inanimalities.
+The Giant Buddha sits at the highest point on the island and can be seen from almost everywhere.
+We took our scooter and drove up, and up, up, up; winding around, and around, and around, and around.
+There was an elephant tourist attraction on the way to the top, but we did not stop due to the elephants being tightly chained together and our desire to not support such animalities.
 At the top of the mountain we encountered a massive construction site.
-Although the Buddha itself had been completed (as seen in the photo below), at the time of our visit in 2016 the main worship site and complex grounds were still largely under construction.
+Although the Buddha itself had been completed (as seen in the photo below) at the time of our visit, in 2016 the main worship site and complex grounds were still largely under construction.
 The incompleteness of the site did little to diminish its magnificence.
-There were several locations which had spectacular views looking out over massive swathes of the island below.
-Furthermore there were monkeys everywhere (we love monkeys)!
+There were several locations which had spectacular views looking out over massive swaths of the island below.
+Furthermore, there were monkeys everywhere (we love monkeys)!

 For a much classier dining experience, however, we frequented a restaurant across the road from Jungceylon called Tiger Seafood Restaurant.
 A sight which is impossible to miss, there are countless massive tigers and various fish and animal sculptures hanging from all the pillars and walls even out into the street.
 Recommended dishes at Tiger Restaurant: Veggie Spring Rolls, Fresh Oysters, Steamed/Barbequed Squid, all tropical drinks.